 If I Knew Then What I Know Now

-Long before I became an attorney, I was involved in a car wreck when another person pulled out in front of me.
-Thankfully I wasn’t injured but my car, although fixable, suffered serious damage.
-As a result, I had a property damage claim against the other driver.
-I remember that the other driver’s insurance company seemed very helpful, talking me through the claims process, taking responsibility for the accident and promising to repair my car.
+Long before I became a car accident attorney, I was involved in a car accident when another person pulled out in front of me.
+Thankfully I wasn’t injured but my car, although fixable, suffered serious property damage.
+As a result, I had a automobile property damage claim against the other driver.
+I remember that the other driver’s insurance company seemed very helpful, talking me through the automobile claims process, taking responsibility for the accident and promising to repair my car.
 I had no experience with insurance companies or property damage claims and was all too happy to let the insurance company handle the claim.
 Like most people involved in accidents, I trusted the other guy’s insurance company to do right by me.
-After all, they admitted that the crash wasn’t my fault and they were there to handle my claim.
+After all, they admitted that the car accident wasn’t my fault and they were there to handle my automobile claim.
 At the time, it felt like they were looking out for me.
 While it took longer than I expected, my car was eventually fixed and I was mostly satisfied with the repairs.
 In reality, although an inconvenience at times, I really had no complaints.
 So, was I right in placing my trust in the other driver’s insurance company?
 In hindsight, knowing what I know now, I might be a little less trusting.

 What I Know Now